androidthings/drivers-samples/pwmspeaker/README.md

-PWM Speaker Demo for Android Things
+PWM Speaker Sample for Android Things
 =============================================

 This sample demonstrates how to control a speaker/buzzer using PWM with